teod/react-network-query/README.md

 }
 ```

-If you render `<Cats />` within your component tree, the cats will be fetched from the api when on component mount, with the same functionality as the `<Query />` component works.
+If you render `<Cats />` within your component tree, the cats will be fetched from the API when component will mount, it has the same functionality as the `<Query />` component.
-The `useQuery` interface is virtually the same as `<Query />` component.
+The `useQuery` interface is virtually the same as the `<Query />` component one.

 For making a `POST | PUT | PATCH | DELETE` network call you can use the `useMutation` hook: